-SECTION XXII - IN THE EVENT OF A DISSOLUTION OF THE ACADEMY
+SECTION XXIII - IN THE EVENT OF A DISSOLUTION OF THE ACADEMY

 In the unlikely event of a dissolution of the Philadelphia Academy of Surgery, all the surplus funds and financial assets under the control of the Academy will be transferred to other non-profit organizations for the benefit of surgical education.
-The College of Physicians of Philadelphia will appoint the Trustees of the S. D. Gross Prize Fund and Library to carry out the duties specified in the Academy's Constitution, Article VII.
-The College of Physicians will receive the annual report of the S. D. Gross Prize Fund by the Trustees.
-The College of Physicians of Philadelphia will appoint a Philadelphia area surgeon to deliver The Jonathan E. Rhoads Annual Oration. endowments supporting The Jonathan E. Rhoads Annual Oration will be transferred to the College of Physicians.
+The council, potentially in conjunction with the College of Physicians of Philadelphia, will appoint Trustees to the S. D. Gross Prize Fund and Library to carry out the duties specified in the Academy's Constitution, Article VII.
+The council will also petition the College of Physicians to manage the endowments supporting The Jonathan E. Rhoads Annual Oration and assign an Annual Orator.

-The College of Physicians of Philadelphia will appoint the Erb Lecturer to speak on a topic of interest to surgeons.
+The council will also petition the College of Physicians of Philadelphia to appoint an Erb Lecturer to speak on a topic of interest to surgeons.
 The endowment supporting the Erb Lecture will be transferred to the College of Physicians.
+Similarly, the College of Physicians will be petitioned to assign a Clarke Orator, with a topic of interest in surgical education.
+The endowment supporting the Clarke Lecture will also be transferred to the College of Physicians.
 All other surplus funds and financial assets under the control of the Academy will be transferred to the College of Physicians of Philadelphia to support surgical education.
 The artifacts of the Academy will be transferred to the Mutter Museum of the College of Physicians of Philadelphia.

 Last revisions approved by the Fellows March 5, 2012.